 Discontinuing Medications: When, Why, and How-to

 CME credit for this article is now expired.
 It appears here for informational purposes only.
-Some of the material may have changed.

 Most often, psychiatric medications are discontinued unilaterally by the patient, without the psychiatrist’s input or consent.
 This creates a burden on the mental health system when discontinuation of medication results in decompensation into a psychotic, manic, or severely depressed state that leads to an emergency psychiatry visit or hospitalization.

 As clinicians, our best preventive strategy is educating patients and their caregivers about why the medication is being prescribed, what the adverse effects are, how to manage the adverse effects, and the risk of relapse with abrupt medication discontinuation.
 Setting the stage early with a discussion about medication discontinuation is time well spent.
 Pregnancy, medical comorbidities, extended travel abroad, relocating geographically, change in insurance/financial status, and converting to a medication-aversive religion are just a few of the occurrences that create an immediate need to discuss the risks and benefits of medication adherence.

 If discontinuation of a medication is inevitable, a planned discontinuation will optimize outcomes.
 Table 1 lists many common scenarios in which a planned discontinuation occurs.
 The psychiatrist’s role is to act as a consultant to maximize the likelihood of a successful taper and discontinuation, and minimize collateral morbidities or withdrawal complications.
 With some disorders, including MDD, obsessive-compulsive disorder (OCD), and panic disorder, guidelines exist with a clear recommendation of a time frame for symptom remission before a taper and discontinuation are considered.